 ISASP Assessment

-All students in grades 2 through 6 will take the ISASP in the late winter/early spring.
+All students in grades 3 through 6 will take the ISASP annually, in the spring.
 The parents will be informed ahead of time to prepare students for the testing.
 The tests will be given throughout a weeklong period.